RodricBr/Bash-Professional/README.md

 > The pipe (as well as the parentheses) creates a **SubShell** to execute the commands, so use it only when it's really necessary.
 > When you create a SubShell, you are going to export the entire environment of your current shell to the subshell you are creating, <br>
 > so it consumes a lot of time when used.
 However, most importantly, **anything done in a subshell is lost when the process terminates**.
+> When the child shell dies, it can't send back to the parent shell what you created in it.

 <!--
 https://unix.stackexchange.com/questions/159513/what-are-the-shells-control-and-redirection-operators